 Stained concrete can be painted, stenciled, stamped, patterned with saw cuts, and scored.
-It, therefore, provides a wide range of design options for easy customization by Epoxy flooring company manhattan.
+It, therefore, provides a wide range of design options for easy customization by Epoxy flooring and Kitchen Remodeling company manhattan.

 Staining can be done to existing and new concrete.
 Water-based stains or dyes are available in various colors that can be applied as solid colors.
 Colors can also be blended to create a customized- colored concrete floor.

 Acid stains on the other hand comes in warm earthen colors including brown, black, copper, brick, and grayish blue shades.

 Staining concrete entails only the application of the stain over the existing concrete floor.